 In your first week, some meals are included, including a group welcome dinner of pizza on Monday, Beach Camp dinners (typical meals include pizza, fresh salads and wraps, steaks, sausages, chicken and pavlova or ice cream for dessert).
 You’ll also enjoy a classic Aussie BBQ lunch on your Sydney catamaran cruise and a couple of free drinks on your Sydney bar cruise.
 Please let us know at the time of booking any dietary requirements you may have.

 8 nights’ accommodation are included on this trip.
 Accommodation will be in some specially selected, centrally located hostels, where you will share rooms with 4-6 people on a mixed sex basis.

-If you select the North Island option then 5 breakfasts and 3 dinners are included.
+If you select the North Island option then 4 breakfasts, 1 lunch and 2 dinners are included.
 If you select the South Island option 5 breakfasts, 1 lunch and 1 dinner are included.

 Long-term accommodation options (Australia and New Zealand)